raphico/dsa-c/tree/notes.md

 - While the queue is not empty:
   - Dequeue one node, visit it
   - Enqueue its children (left, then right)

+## Time complexity of search, insertion, and deletion on a BST

+The time complexity of a tree is expressed in terms of the height of the tree, because you walk from the root down at most h edges.
+If the tree is balanced, each step cuts the remaining values in half.
+So O(h) = O(logn).
+However, if the tree is unbalanced like a linked list.
+So O(h) = O(n)

+Insertion and Deletion is also O(h), because you first need to search where the node is or where to place a new node.
+In a balanced bst, O(h) = O(logn).
+If not, O(h) = O(n).
+That's why self-balancing trees are important: they guarantee h = log2n

+## Implementing deletion in a BST

+1. Case 1: If the node is a leaf node, then we can just delete the node
+2. Case 2: If the node has one child, replace the node with its only child
+3. Case 3: If the node has two children:
+   - Two valid choices:
+     - Inorder predecessor: largest value in the left subtree
+     - Inorder successor: smallest value in the right subtree
+   - Replace the node's value with its predecessor/successor, then delete that node recursively with Case 1 or Case 2